Domestic Abuse and Sexual Violence Fund

-The Police and Crime Commissioner for Dorset, Martin Underhill, would like to invite local domestic abuse and sexual violence support charities to apply for additional funding to support more victims and their families during the effects of Covid-19.
+The Police and Crime Commissioner for Dorset, David Sidwick, would like to invite local domestic abuse and sexual violence organisations to apply for funding to support more victims of crime following a funding announcement from the Ministry of Justice (MoJ).

 Who can apply?